 Developing an online map-based library

 The aim is to move away from legacy records and outdated paper processes held across many locations to a federated online map-based library.
 Using data federation software, a copy of the latest information from each asset owner – even though they are in various formats – can be combined onto a single online data-sharing platform.
-We are on track to deliver the pilot version of the platform mid-2024.

 The benefits of change